Music Curriculum

 At Styal Primary School, we promote singing's benefits.
 Firstly, it is a fun, inclusive activity.
 Singing also helps to lower stress, enhance memory and improve mental health.

-From 2022 - 23, our choir will be run by Manchester University where vocal coaches support our children in our after school club.
-This also benefits our community as the focus of the choir is to perform at the Christmas light switch-on as well as singing 'Carols on the Cobbles' and singing for residents in the hall at the Christmas Coffee Morning.
+From 2023 - 24, our choir will be run by Chris McClory who will provide vocal coach support for our children in our after school club.
+This also benefits our community as the focus of the choir is to perform at the Christmas light switch-on as well as singing 'Carols on the Cobbles'.
 Therefore, the benefits of singing reaches beyond the children in school.